Antigua and Barbuda national football team

-The Antigua and Barbuda national football team is the national team of Antigua and Barbuda and is controlled by the Antigua and Barbuda Football Association, a member of the CONCACAF and the Caribbean Football Union (CFU).
+The Antigua and Barbuda national football team represents Antigua and Barbuda in men's international football.

+The team is controlled by the Antigua and Barbuda Football Association, founded in 1928, it is a member of CONCACAF, CFU and also a member of FIFA since 1970.
+The team has never qualified for the FIFA World Cup or the CONCACAF Gold Cup.

 History

 First international match

-On November 10th, 1972, Antigua and Barbuda's first match was a 1974 FIFA World Cup qualifying match versus Trinidad and Tobago in Port of Spain.
-The match was a 11-1 thrashing which to this day is this national team's worst defeat.
+On November 10, 1972, Antigua and Barbuda's first match was a 1974 FIFA World Cup qualifying match versus Trinidad and Tobago in Port of Spain.
+The match was a 11–1 thrashing which to this day is this national team's worst defeat.

 Friendlies against European teams

 On 17 December 2005, the Antigua and Barbuda national team played their first match against a European opponent after the Hungarian Football Federation invited "the Benna Boys" to play Hungary in an international friendly at Lockhart Stadium in Fort Lauderdale, Florida.
 This was the first match coached by former national striker Derrick Edwards.
 Hungary defeated Antigua and Barbuda 3–0.

 On 2 May 2016, the Estonian Football Association announced that their national team would play Antigua and Barbuda in an international friendly on 22 November.
 It was the team's second match against a European opponent.
 Estonia won the game 1–0.